Depression diagnosis from patient interviews using multimodal machine learning: Discussion

 \subsection{Future work}

 Several avenues can be pursued to extend this work.
 First, incorporating additional modalities, such as physiological signals, could further improve predictive performance and provide complementary information.
 Second, enhancing explainability is a key goal.
 This includes analyzing patients classified as non-depressed or those with co-occurring conditions \cite{ott2024using}, as well as aiming for causal attributions rather than purely associational insights.
 Recent work on causal explanations in time series \cite{alcaraz2024causalconceptts} could be adapted to multimodal speech-based frameworks, although a new model design would be required.
 Third, moving beyond binary classification, future models could predict graded levels of depression, enabling risk stratification and more nuanced clinical decision-making for situations like treatment administration \cite{duval2006treatments}.
 Fourth, integrating additional demographic and clinical variables would allow for patient-specific predictions, supporting personalized mental health care.
 Finally, exploring alternative PHQ-8 thresholds for defining binary outcomes could inform how varying diagnostic criteria influence model performance and practical applicability.
+In our current approach, each modality was modeled independently, and alignment between text and speech was approximated at the level of interview crops.
+This inevitably leaves portions of audio and text that may not correspond directly, potentially limiting the effectiveness of multimodal fusion.
+Future work could leverage semantic alignment methods \cite{yang2023semantic,yang2022implicit} to explicitly map audio, text, and structured features into a shared latent space.
+Such techniques would ensure that information from different modalities is synchronized at a finer-grained semantic level, improving both robustness and interpretability of the predictions.